 4. We3

-Core features: Trio matching algorithm, psychographic quiz, small group focus, structured connection format.
+Core features: Trio matching algorithm, psychographic quiz, small group format.

 Pricing: Free.